Solon Barnett

-Solon Barnett (March 30, 1921 – July 18, 1998) was a former offensive tackle and guard in the National Football League.
+Solon Barnett (March 30, 1921 – July 18, 1998) was an American football offensive tackle and guard in the National Football League (NFL).

 Biography

 Barnett was born Solon Slade Barnett Jr. in New Willard, Texas.

 Career

-Barnett was drafted in the fourteenth round of the 1945 NFL Draft by the Chicago Cardinals and would later be a member of the Green Bay Packers for two seasons.
+Barnett was drafted in the fourteenth round of the 1945 NFL draft by the Chicago Cardinals and would later be a member of the Green Bay Packers for two seasons.
 He played at the collegiate level at Baylor University and Southwestern University.